 Railways used to be the only practical mode of regional and cross country freight and passenger transportation in the late 19th and early 20th centuries.
 This made them city builders, and significant economies were built around transporting goods and accommodating travelers.
 But of course, that changed with the automobile, and building of expressways.

 Today, cities are less dominated by railways than they used to be, and some towns are remnants of the activity they used to see.
 But they still remain an energy / space efficient mode of transportation.
 Meanwhile, expressways are still a dominant feature in many cities, and modifications / removals are seldom.

-But a common issue between them that often gets overlooked is how they are long, restricted corridors that cut off access across, over or under them for large distances, creating increased travel times for pedestrians and cyclists.
-Improved access across these corridors, especially in Canada’s largest city, is low hanging fruit to improving a city’s broader active transportation network.
+The common issue between both railways and expressways is that they are long, restricted corridors that cut off access across, over or under them for large distances.
+Most times, crossings are provided for major roads and in deep ravines where bridges were necessary. however, they remain a large barrier for active transportation, where they can significantly increase travel times.
+Improved access across these corridors is low hanging fruit to improving a city’s broader active transportation network.